conan-io/docs/reference/commands/remove.rst

     # Remove zlib/1.2.11, only its latest recipe revision and binaries of that revision
     # Leave the other zlib/1.2.11 revisions intact

+    $ conan remove zlib/1.2.11#!latest
+    # Remove all the recipe revisions from zlib/1.2.11 but the latest one
+    # Leave the latest zlib/1.2.11 revision intact

     $ conan remove zlib/1.2.11#<revision>
     # Remove zlib/1.2.11, only its exact <revision> and binaries of that revision
     # Leave the other zlib/1.2.11 revisions intact